 I was looking forward to my third trip to Ambergis Caye and Robin was looking forward to her first exposure to the Belizian culture and to experiencing another tropic vacation in the Caribbean.

-The interested reader can find, elsewhere on this site, tales of two previous visits to Belize, and the adventures therein.
+The interested reader can find, elsewhere on this site, tales of two previous visits to Belize, and a later trip.
 This visit was slated to be laid-back, with emphasis on much-needed rest and taking advantage of the opportunity to snorkel the fabulous reef just offshore of the island, when weather permitted.

 Kenny, the erstwhile, if practically useless, property manager of the condo we rented met us at the San Pedro airstrip.
 We quickly piled luggage and ourselves into the golf cart we had rented for the week and headed up-island.

 Threading our way along the crowded, dusty streets of the town of San Pedro, we made a quick stop at the market for snacks and drinks, and within minutes we were over the bridge that spans the “cut”, a narrow inlet that separates the north end of the island from the south end.
 Shortly afterward we pulled into Bermuda Beach, the beach front condo complex that was to be home for the next week.

 After a perfunctory review of the obvious by Kenny (“Here’s your balcony, this is the living room, there are the two bedrooms, each has a bath, this is the kitchen, here is the washer and dryer”), we kindly demurred over his offer of “making arrangements” for our reef trips (he wanted cash, up front—not the typical arrangement on Ambergris Caye.
 Or anywhere else in the Caribbean, for that matter.
 I sniffed a hustler).
 We shuffled Kenny off to Buffalo, unpacked, and had a drink on the balcony.
 The view from our second story balcony was lovely- looking over the pool surrounded by tropical plantings and out to the nearby reef.